For many people, budget is a very bad word! Let me tell you why you shouldn’t be one of them.

 Budgeting Isn’t a Bad Word

 Budgeting isn’t a bad word because it can help you to get the things you want.
-Because you only have a finite amount of money, you need to prioritize where it will go.
+Because, if you are like me, you only have a finite amount of money.
+Therefore, you need to prioritize where it will go.
 If you don’t, you will likely end up spending your money on things that don’t matter a great deal to you.